 Offered for dinner are both entrees and small plates which change frequently.
 We opted to share four small plates.
 The food presentation marched the service, and we enjoyed each dish we ordered.
 Sharing small plates for dinner worked well for my dining companion and me as it provided the opportunity to try a variety of dishes.

-Hawks is a bit pricey – but it certainly will remain on my list of restaurants to consider next time I am celebrating a special occasion.
+To sum up, Hawks is a bit pricey but it certainly will remain on my list of restaurants to consider next time I am celebrating a special occasion.

 Comments on Hawks Public House?